git03-khushi/khushi-demo/README.md

 # khushi-demo
 This is my first Git Repository
 <br>
-I am a Undergraduate CSE Student.
+I am a Undergraduate CSE Student of RGIPT.